taikinman/langrila/README.md

     "LlamaIndex (GPT Index) is a data framework for your LLM application.", ]

-# Collection limits the number of its records (default <= 10000 records) to keep memory error away.
-# If you can include records over limitation, collection will be automatically divided into multiple collection.
 collection.run(documents=documents) # metadatas could also be used

 # #######################